sadmice/joplin-plugin-text-colorize/README.md

 # Joplin Plugin - Text Colorize
-Easily apply color to text.

-‼️ Q: **Why doesn't my text save its color?**

-‼️ A: **You're probably using the Rich Text Editor and this is a limitation of it.
+🛑 **Issue with Rich Text Formatting, i.e., "Why isn't my text retaining its color?"** 🛑 - This issue stems from the limitations of the Rich Text Editor.
 Markdown format and HTML formatting cannot be converted from Rich Text to Markdown.
-Consider using the Markdown Editor.** (More about the limitations of Rich Text [here](https://joplinapp.org/rich_text_editor/))
+Consider using the Markdown Editor.
+(For further information on Rich Text limitations, refer [here](https://joplinapp.org/rich_text_editor/))

+---

 ![image](https://user-images.githubusercontent.com/23323305/163685620-a73ca36a-224e-4ba8-bf7c-93a72b17d37d.png)